theHamsta/nvim_rocks/README.md

 ## Installation

-We use [hererock](https://github.com/luarocks/hererocks) to set up a luajit local enviroment.
+I use [hererock](https://github.com/luarocks/hererocks) to set up a luajit local enviroment.
 Adapt if you use a different pip binary or you want to use a different luarocks version (latest was not working for me).
 Ensure that hererocks is accessible after user pip installation (e.g. with `~/.local/bin` in `PATH`).